PennockProjects/JAMStart/content/blog/2024/vueSlotsBlog.md

 ---
 title: Intro to Vue 3 Slots
+description: How slots are used in Vue 3
 topic: Vue
-description: How slots are used in Vue 3
-publishedAt: 2024-05-23 10:00:00
 isToc: true
+createDate: 2024-05-23 10:00:00
+createAuthor: John Pennock
 ---

 A blog post for understanding the basics of Vue 3 slots.
-See [Vue 3 Slot cheat sheet](/sheets/vueslots)
+See [Vue 3 Slot examples](/examples/vueslots)

 ## What is a Slot?